unsign3d/TelegramCoffeeBot/README.md

 #Telegram CoffeeBot
 This is just an experimental bot done mainly to learn coffeescript

-# THIS IS NOT COMPLETE YET DO NOT USE FOR NOW
+# Completeness
+Now is usable, foe now is in beta status and is not tested, so yeah...

 ## Contributing
-If you want contribute me fork master (for now), apply changes and PR
+If you want contribute me fork dev (for now), apply changes and PR

 ## Thanks to
 - coffeescript
 - Telegram
 - Dlion (yes I ripped most of dlion/smagenBot )

+## License
+Mit and please PR me now if you do some intresting plugins